lpsm-dev/docker-crypto-miner/README.md

 </div>

-Pay attention to the images that you use for these purposes and protect yourself from cryptojacking.
-Containers have become frequent targets of threat actors who conduct malicious cryptocurrency mining and other attacks.
-Last year, Trend Micro came across activities of cryptocurrency miners that were deployed as rogue containers using a community-distributed image published on Docker Hub.
-In May, researchers found an open directory containing a malicious cryptocurrency miner and Distributed Denial of Service (DDoS) bot that targeted open Docker daemon ports.
-In the attack, an Alpine Linux container was created to host the cryptocurrency miner and DDoS bot.
+Pay attention to the images you use for these purposes and protect yourself against cryptojacking.
+Containers have become frequent targets for threat actors carrying out malicious cryptocurrency mining and other attacks.
+Last year, Trend Micro came across activities by cryptocurrency miners that were implemented as rogue containers using a community-distributed image published on Docker Hub.
+In May, researchers found an open directory that contained a malicious cryptocurrency miner and a distributed denial of service (DDoS) bot that targeted open Docker daemon ports.
+In the attack, an Alpine Linux container was created to host the cryptocurrency miner and the DDoS bot.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>